Danyabm/Carla_autonomous_driving/README.md

 ## Future Work

-This work is the empirical foundation of my PhD research application in autonomous driving, broader robotics and deep RL.
-The planned research extensions are:
+This project serves as a foundation for my future PhD research in autonomous driving, robot learning, and embodied AI.
+Potential extensions of this research might include:

 - **Safe RL** — Constrained Policy Optimisation (CPO) for collision avoidance as a hard constraint
 - **World Models and Predictive Planning** – Integrate learned environment models to predict future vehicle and pedestrian behaviour for safer decision making.